tldr-pages/tldr/pages/common/sysbench.md

 `sysbench --threads={{number_of_threads}} --time={{seconds}}`

-- Run a memory benchmark with 1 thread for 10 seconds
+- Run a memory benchmark with 1 thread for 10 seconds:

 `sysbench memory run`